opticdev/optic/Readme.md

 > Optic is like Git, but for your APIs
 - Optic documents your APIs as you build them by observing development traffic and learning your API's behavior
 - Optic detects API changes by diffing traffic against the current specification
-- Adds an accurate API changelog to every Pull Request
+- Optic Adds an accurate API changelog to every Pull Request

 ### Add Optic to your API
 > Similar to `git init`